-The attitude of people towards savings unsurprisingly differs vastly depending on your age and your financial situation.
-However, research by the FCA in 2022 suggests that around 15% of people in the UK have no savings at all, while one in three people have less than £1,000 put away, and another 18% have less than £5,000.
+Unsurprisingly, people’s attitude toward savings differs vastly depending on their age and financial situation.
+However, research by the FCA in 2022 suggests that around 30% of people in the UK have no savings at all.
+One in three people have less than £1,000 put away, and another 18% have less than £5,000.
 Overall, one in four (12.9 million) adults in the UK had low financial resilience.

-So, a large number of people in the UK are not inclined towards savings and take it perhaps less seriously as they should.
-Experts advise individuals to save at least three months worth of living expenses – the majority of people in the UK are not at this recommended level.
-There can be multiple reasons for not saving enough, but insufficient earnings are always among the top reasons.
+So, a large number of people in the UK are not inclined towards savings and take it perhaps less seriously than they should.
+Experts advise individuals to save at least three months’ worth of living expenses – the majority of people in the UK are not at this recommended level.
+There can be multiple reasons for not saving enough, but insufficient earnings are consistently among the top reasons.

 Overall, the data on average savings in the UK is worrisome.
 In the UK, 9% of Brits have no savings, while over 40% of people do not have enough put away to support themselves for a month in the absence of income.
-The number of adult ISAs is going down, while the number of people with no savings at all is rising.
+The total number of adult ISAs has been rising in recent years, while the number of people with no savings at all is increasing.
 Although the number of junior ISAs is going up, the average amount invested in them is plummeting.
-Bank balances are dwindling, and so are the average savings figures.
+Bank balances are dwindling, and so are the average UK savings figures.